|Nutritional Guidelines (per serving)|

 - 8 to 10 green olives (pitted)

-In a medium mixing bowl, combine the ground beef, oregano, cumin, salt, and pepper.
+In a medium mixing bowl, combine the ground beef, oregano, cumin, salt, and pepper until well mixed.

 In a frying pan, heat 1 tablespoon olive oil (or more if necessary).
 Sauté the onions, green pepper, and garlic until soft.

-Add the ground beef mixture, beef stock, and tomato sauce.
+Add the ground beef mixture, beef stock, and tomato sauce and mix well.
 Cover and cook over medium-low heat for 15 minutes.

-Add the diced potatoes.
-Cover and cook another 15 minutes, or until the potatoes are done.
+Add the diced potatoes and mix well.
+Cover and cook another 15 minutes, or until the potatoes are tender.

 Remove the cover.
 Add the olives and cook uncovered 15 minutes or until the liquid is fully evaporated, but the meat is still moist.

-Spicy Spanish Pork Picadillo Recipe: Cubes of pork are marinated overnight in a spicy mixture of paprika, garlic, and white wine.
+Another type is spicy Spanish pork picadillo made with cubes of pork that are marinated overnight in a mixture of paprika, garlic, and white wine.
 Then the pork is quickly stir-fried and served with bread and/or fried potatoes.